MuckyTaters/MuckyVision3/README.md

     GameEng: Singleton class that interfaces with SDL.

-    GameEngAudio: All static class that interfaces with SDL audio.
+    GameEngAudio: All-static class that interfaces with SDL audio.

     GameEngRenderInfo: Holds metadata for a single image (position, texture, etc.)